molebox/seed-postgres-database-tutorial/guide.md

 # How to seed a Postgres database with node

-This short guide will walk through an implementation for seeding a Postgres database.
-It will cover the when and why's, create a working example of a seeding script and touch on some of the pros and cons as to the chosen approach.
+This short guide will walk through seeding a Postgres database.
+It will cover creating a working example of a seeding script and touch on some of the pros and cons as to the chosen approach.

 ## Prerequisites

 - You must have Postgres [installed on your machine](https://www.postgresql.org/download/)
 - You must have Node [installed on your machine](https://nodejs.org/en/download/)
-- It is assumed that you have Postgres setup and know how to access it's databases, though the guide will cover some basic commands.
+- It is assumed that you have Postgres setup and know-how to access its databases, though the guide will cover some basic commands.
 - This guide uses the default user `postgres` for accessing the database.
 If you have another user account you would prefer to use then swap in that.

 > This article uses version 13.1 of Postgres and version 14.15.1 of Node

 ## What do we mean by seed?

 The process of seeding (in the context of databases) is to insert or populate the initial data into the database.
 This can be either a manual or automated step in the setup of an application.
-Seeding can also be used when testing different branches, for example if we have a dev branch where we want to test some new sort query against the database, seeding would be a good way to test against data that wont affect a production build.
+Seeding can also be used when testing different branches, for example, if you have a dev branch where you want to test some new sorting query against the database, seeding would be a good way to test against data that wont affect a production build.
 Of course, there are many reason one might choose to seed a database.
-In some instances an applications database actually requires there to be some form of data present before it will work properly, such as an admin account.
+In some instances, an applications database requires some form of data present before it will work properly, such as an admin account.
 But more often than not the seed would take place pre-install and thus allow the user to begin using the app without any issues.

 ## The seed script